MaterializeInc/materialize/doc/user/content/sql/patterns/percentiles.md

 LIMIT 1;
 ```

-To increase query performance, it can make sense to keep the `distribution` in memory by creating an index on the view:
+To increase query performance, it can make sense to keep the `distribution` always up to date by creating an index on the view:

 ```
 CREATE INDEX distribution_idx ON distribution (cumulative_distribution);